 Belongs to and is maintained by the University of Pisa and is the oldest university botanical garden in Europe.

 The city has some very interesting musuems:

-which is set in the Ancient Ships Archaeological Area and can be visted by guided tours only.
+Set in the Ancient Ships Archaeological Area and can be visted by guided tours only.

-which has a collection of scientific instruments, including a compass which belonged to Galileo Galilei.
+A collection of scientific instruments, including a compass which belonged to Galileo Galilei.